JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 * Castor
 * Spring Roo

-Most of these technologies aren't focused on data type definitions, though that plays a big part; some also support data mapping mechanisms or are part of an larger data mapping framework.
-It can said that types, type definitions, and data mapping taken together are of concern in many applications.
-Can these concepts be abstracted away from specific implementation details?
+Defining data types and generating language-to-language mappings are a core part of these technologies, so this type of problem repeatedly crops up.
+It made me wonder if the general concept can be abstracted away from specific implementation details.
+What follows is a general outline of what such an abstraction might look like, and how it would operate.

 ## Primitive and compound data types

-Types are definitions of data primitives and data structures.
-They are not objects with methods (other than optional [getters and setters](https://www.w3schools.com/java/java_encapsulation.asp)).
-They are just data type definitions.
-There are two classes.
+A type is a named data structure definition.
+Data of a type must conform to the definition.
+I'm using the word "structure" in this case to refer to primitive data types and compound data types.

 **Primitive Data Types**

+These correspond to data stored atomically in memory.
+Most languages support the following:

 * Integer
 * Decimal
+* Float
 * Character
 * Boolean

-This list is arguably not comprehensive enough.
-For instance, a **string** of characters might also be considered a primitive type, since arrays are a primitive data type structure, and most languages support them.
-A more extensive primitive type set might include **date** and **currency**.
-The **float** type is sort of the same as a **decimal** in concept, but not in implementation.

-Also, is i**nteger** arbitrary in length?
-In the most abstract sense, no: it's just a mathematical concept.
-Yet in implementation it is bounded in some fashion, either by the implementing language or by computer memory (e.g., BigInt in JavaScript).
-The same issue arises with **string** and any array: there is a practical maximum length.
-Again, a universal type system is about concepts, not implementation details, so decisions as to what is **primitive** and what is not should be decided on those terms.
+Some might include **Currency** and **Date**.

 **Compound Data Types**

-These types are containers of primitive and other compound types.
+A compound type is defined as a container for primitive and other compound types.
 They go by various names:

 * struct (C++)
+* array
 * complex type (XML Schema)
 * Plain Old Data Object (PODO, various languages)

-All can be classified as "custom" types.
 The programmer defines them, gives the definition a name, and uses instances of them in code.
+Unlike primitives, which are defined by the language, compound types are "custom" types.

 ## Aspects of Universal Type System

-A UTS schema does not define an implementation, it is purely conceptual.
-So an integer is just some whole number, and a string is a bunch of characters.
-It sketches out the kinds of data used in a domain.
-It brings to benefits: 1) as a concept, it doesn't get bogged down into implementation detail; 2) as a set of definitions, they can reasonably be represented in other languages.
-Those languages may introduce constraints, but that's another topic to address later.
+A UTS schema, which defines primitive and compound types, does not dictate an implementation.
+In that sense, it is a purely conceptual and nonspecific description of types used in a [domain](https://en.wikipedia.org/wiki/Domain_(software_engineering)).
+So an integer in UTS is whole number without constraint; likewise, a string is a contiguous set of characters without a fixed length.
+So, a UTS schema sketches out the kinds of data used in a domain, but it is not sufficient for an implementation on its own.

+GraphQL has simplified cardinality constraints, and I think UTS would also.
+Those constraints can be tightened in the chosen target language(s) of the implementation.

+<h3>So what good is it?</h3>

+* as a conceptual model, it doesn't get bogged down into implementation detail and therefore focuses on what is important to the domain expert, e.g. the business
+* as a set of type definitions, it can be represented in other languages, which may introduce constraints of their own.
+Additional constraints can be defined by the developer via configuration.

+<h3>Basic Components</h3>

 From here on I will use the term "dialect" instead of "language", as well as "subdialect" to mean a variation of a language.
 I acknowledge the following ideas to be "fuzzy", and that's fine.
 This article is intended as a thought piece and not a detailed outline with all issues worked out in or even accounted for.

-<h3>Basic Components</h3>

 The chief elements of a UTS schema are as follows: